-Yellowstone National Park is all too often a bucket list destination!
+Yellowstone National Park , the perfect Wyoming vacation is all too often a bucket list destination!
 People have heard about, read about or seen in a nature documentary.
 It is often put on a bucket list for when the kids have flown the nest.
 I’m here to tell you that you shouldn’t do that, because Yellowstone with kids can be awesome.
 I haven’t visit anywhere you can experience raw nature of earth while combining it with wildlife in stunningly beautiful landscapes.
 Nowhere else can you see wildlife treading carefully and negotiating their way around hot springs and erupting geysers.
 Nowhere else do you stop your car along a river to let a herd of bison cross and do so willingly.
 Yellowstone is somewhere you simply have to visit to appreciate.
 And you need to visit Yellowstone park with your kids.

 How much time you spend in Yellowstone Park very much depends on whether you want to visit Yellowstone itself, or incorporate it into a USA road trip.
 Why do one, when you can do both?
 And that’s exactly what my husband and I did last year with our then three-year-old son.
 We took on a two-week USA road trip visiting Yellowstone, parts of Montana and Portland.
 We spent three and a half days exploring all the wonders of Yellowstone and in this post, I’m going to tell you how you can see the best of Yellowstone with kids in three days.
 Note that this itinerary starts each day from the West Yellowstone Gate in Montana.